 India is an incredible country with the largest democracy and is an agglomeration of multicultural experiences.
-It is one of the oldest civilizations in the world, and its culture, traditions, and rich heritage attracts everyone around the world.
+It is one of the oldest civilizations in the world, and its culture, traditions, and rich heritage attract everyone around the world.
 The most interesting thing that has captured the attention of the entire globe is the ancient Vedic lifestyle that has helped millions of people to move closer to their inner selves and live a life of a holistic being.
-The Vedic lifestyle focuses mainly on discipline, the value of time in a human’s life, healthy eating and drinking habits, exercising in the forms of Yoga and meditation.
+The Vedic lifestyle focuses mainly on discipline, the value of time in a human’s life, healthy eating and drinking habits, and exercising in the forms of Yoga and meditation.
 Time was everything to the ancient people and there was a certain time defined for activities to be performed during a day.
-Following a “Dinacharya” is one of the best ways to get a body that is healthy and disease-free, and overcome the ill-effects of sedentary lifestyle.
+Following a “Dinacharya” is one of the best preventive healthcare ways to get a body that is healthy and disease-free, and overcome the ill effects of a sedentary lifestyle.

 The transformation of ancient India into modern India

 In recent years, our country has witnessed a transformation at various levels, be it an economic standard or sociocultural factors; westernization has deeply impacted various aspects of the Indian heritage.
-The westernization of Indian culture gave birth to modernity and now traditional values, norms, and behaviours are being altered into more Westernized and global values.
-People are forgetting the Vedic lifestyle that included waking up early, eating good food on time, practising yoga and meditation, hair and skin care using natural methods, sleeping on time, etc.
+The westernization of Indian culture gave birth to modernity and now traditional values, norms, and behaviors are being altered into more Westernized and global values.
+People are forgetting the Vedic lifestyle that included waking up early, eating good food on time, practicing yoga and meditation, hair and skin care using natural methods, sleeping on time, etc.

 Today, tradition and modernity have become two sides of the same coin.
 The transition of Indian society from a collectivist society to an individualist society with a focus on individuals’ lifestyles and values has become normal.